-The population of Colorado has never had more options for higher education than now.
 The topography of the Rocky Mountains leaves 42 percent of counties as rural.
 Within those counties, less than 20 percent of residents complete college degrees.
 Conversely, highly populated counties attract college graduates, and 60 percent of their residents hold postsecondary diplomas.
 The state colleges and universities of Colorado decided to offer online learning options to raise overall education rates.
 Their efforts have measurable results.

 Today, 38 percent of all Colorado residents hold a college degree, which is the second best rate in the country.
 Retention rates across the state held steady at 75.8 percent in 2010 to 2011, and graduation rates of 59.2 percent contribute to its high national ranking.
 Colorado’s College Opportunity Fund (COF) gives a stipend to in-state residents attending the state’s colleges and universities both on- and off-campus.
 To participate, students must be undergraduates enrolled in college.
 Proof of Colorado residency must accompany the COF application.